samfisherirl/Github.ahk-API-for-AHKv2/README.md

 <h1>Github.ahk</h1>

 <h3>
-A Modular Library to Download latest releases from github api and check version. </h3>
+A Modular Library to Download latest releases from the github API, among other github timesavers. </h3>

 #